HubRise/website/content/apps/uber-eats/en/push-catalog.md

 ### Categories

-Uber Eats Bridge maps HubRise categories one-to-one to categories of products on Uber Eats.
+Uber Eats Bridge maps HubRise categories to Uber Eats categories.
 The category name, ref code, and description are sent to Uber Eats.
+By default, categories are flattened.

+For retail stores, two-level mode can be enabled.
+In this mode, top-level categories are sent as menus, with their subcategories listed within each menu.
+In Uber Eats, menus appear as main categories, similar to supermarket aisles (e.g., Drinks → Sodas, Beers).

+Two-level mode is only available for retail stores.
+It must be enabled by Uber Eats support and activated in the [Configuration Page](/apps/uber-eats/configuration#category-structure).

 ### Products and Skus